at-import/toolkit/README.md

 ```scss
 $red-blue: red, #bf003f, #7f007f, #3f00bf, blue;
 ```
 While main colour and secondary colour are always required, the amounts are not.
-The default mixing percentages are `25%, 50%, 75%, 85%, 90%`.
-Also, if you prefer the American spelling of colour to the English way, `color-stack` is an identical function.
+The default mixing percentages are `25%, 50%, 75%, 85%, 90%` which can be changed by setting the global `$colour-stack-amounts`.

+If you are looking to mix two colours together in equal amount, you can instead use the the `colour-scale` function which also takes a main and secondary colour as well as a total number of shades you would like.
+This will return a colour stack going evenly from the main colour to the secondary colour over the given number of shades.

 Finally, because the two most common use cases I've found for colour stacks are stacks of tints or shades, there are the `tint-stack` and `shade-stack` functions.
 They take in your primary colour and an optional set of amounts (just like the `colour-stack` function) and will return the tint or shade equivalents for `colour-stack`.
 So, if we take our original example of a colour stack, that can now be rewritten as:

 ```scss
 $red: tint-stack(red);
 ```

+All colour functions and variables are available in both the English spelling (colour) and the American spelling (color).

 ## Selectors